Max Kless

 the uncomfortable twist Link to heading

-Even if you could pick a fairness definition and optimize it, the “cost” of fairness can show up as more detention, not less.
+Even if you can pick a fairness definition and optimize it, the “cost” of fairness can show up as more detention, not less.
 Corbett-Davies and Goel discuss how fairness constraints interact with decision thresholds and can impose costs.
 14

 So the ethical question is never “did we meet the metric?”